< Back to Resources

 3. Cutting Costs

 The key to finding savings opportunities is to analyze spending on a weekly basis.
-This means looking at the supply chain a continual basis.
-From making bulk purchases to working with suppliers to order parts for less, there are usually a number of ways to cut back.
+This means regularly inspecting the supply chain — from making bulk purchases to working with suppliers to order parts for less, there are usually a number of ways to cut back.

 Partnering with an FM provider that uses an integrated self-delivery model can also help cut costs thanks to efficiencies resulting from close alignment.
 This model also achieves demonstrated cost savings through energy management and predictive maintenance technology.